alexmavr/django-spyglass/README.rst

 Currently at pre-alpha development.

-For detailed instructions, view the documentation_
+Spyglass is licenced under the BSD license

 Features
 ========